castlabs/electron-releases/README.md

 electron.exe.sig -> Player.exe.sig
 ```

 In addition, if the executable is changed in any way, even if it is just adding meta-data or code-signing the executable, the VMP signature will be invalidated and the executable needs to be re-signed.
+This often happens when using a packager, such as electron-packager or electron-builder, since they usually add an icon or other meta-data to the executable.

 ## DISCLAIMER